tlringer/plugin-tutorial/repair/README.md

 ## Prerequisites

-If you are not in my Proof Automation class, please first set up Coq 8.14 and CoqIDE according to [these instructions](https://dependenttyp.es/classes/artifacts/6-languages.html).
+If you are not in my Proof Automation class, please first set up Coq 8.16 and CoqIDE.
 Please also set up emacs, and set up the plugin in the [parent directory](../) according to instructions in the corresponding [README](../README.md).

 If you are in my Proof Automation class, you have already done this :).